The Silent Threat: Understanding Snakebites, Prevention, and Life-Saving First Aid Imagine this scenario: You're enjoying a peaceful h...

 potential effects of a bite.

-"an ounce of prevention is worth a pound of cure" holds profound
+old adage "an ounce of prevention is worth a pound of cure" holds

 infinitely preferable to dealing with the aftermath.
 Prevention hinges on